adrianolaselva/csvql/README.md

 **Note: Soon you can also choose to download the binary install and use it**

 ## Uninstallation

+Run the command below to download and uninstall.

 ```sh
 curl -s "https://raw.githubusercontent.com/adrianolaselva/csvql/main/bin/install" | bash